KNIEST DYSPLASIA

 Kniest dysplasia refers to a genetic disorder caused by a mutation in the COL2A1 gene.
 As such, it is not preventable.
 However, there are several options for couples who are at risk of having a child with Kniest dysplasia:

-It’s important to note that each individual case is unique.
-In fact, the most appropriate prevention strategies depend on various factors such as the individual’s medical history and family background.
+It’s important to note that each case is unique.
+The most appropriate prevention strategies depend on various factors such as the individual’s medical history and family background.
 Consulting with a healthcare professional or genetic counselor can help couples make informed decisions about their reproductive options.

 Rehabilitation